post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

-# Vagrant temaplte for Module Dev
+# Vagrant template file for Module Dev Environment

 This Vagrant file creates the necessary development environment for backend Modules developpment in Cirrus project.